ohir/retarget/README.md

 Eg. `apmob: !dro !mips =ios *dev %test` will template a pragma expression of `-dro -mips +ios *dev *test`, allowing user to override only the "dev".
 Would user try to change expression eg. giving `--stub @apmob +mips`, tool linter will tell her that `+mips` is not meant for this branch at all.
 Nor she could override it just for apply with `retarget @apmob +mips`.

-Forced defaults make harder to produce a pragma expression that does not fit with the given branch code configuration, and it makes harder to come with a source state that may not compile or worse.
+Forced defaults make harder to produce a pragma expression that does not fit with the given branch code configuration, and it makes harder to come with a source state that may not compile, or worse.

 ### Everyday usage tips

  - Save all files opened in your IDE before applying configuration!
 Otherwise your code migh not compile, or – in a worst case – you may end with a couple of heisenbugs lurking.
  - Have your work commited in the local working branch before you apply changes.
  - `git diff` after applying configuration.
-Cleanly applied configuration should have only a few pragma changes showing in the diff: `retarget` tool is still an early **beta** and possibly will be beta for some time. _Caveat emptor!_
+Cleanly applied configuration should have only a few pragma changes showing in the diff: `retarget` tool is still an early **beta** and possibly will be beta for quite a some time. _Caveat emptor!_
  - To avoid pollution of an upstream repository (with pragma select diffs) a single configuration of the main branch should always be applied via a precommit hook to all files coming form branches of other code configurations.
  - Do not push upstream _side_ code configurations (ones that override bare `@branch` settings).
  - Keep retarget branch names and your git/svn/fossil branch names in sync
  - Every and each SVCs branch should touch only its own `retarget` branch configuration lines in `retarget.flags` file.
- - To ease on diff and merges later on `branch:` lines for a given branch defaults should be surrounded by enough non changing comment lines.
+ - To ease on diff and merges of `retarget.flags` later on, `branch:` lines for a given branch defaults should be surrounded by enough non changing comment lines.

 ### Pragma edit tips

 1. use `--stubli --stubif --stubel --stubsw --stubca --stubtag` to add pragmas.
 Let tool make a well formed pragma.
 You can't do this by hand.
-1. The only places human is expected to _overwrite_ are condition flag predicates __+ - *__, in a generated pragma and – with care – knob selectors.
+1. The only places human is expected to _overwrite_ are condition flag predicates __+ - *__, in a generated pragma and, with care, knob variant selectors.
 1. Span marking pragmas should be put alone in a separate line.
 Otherwise `dart format` may surprise you in a least expected way.
 1. Pragmas' span should close over a natural code scope.
-Ie. all parentheses, brackets, and braces within a pair of pragmas must be balanced (there is no lint for that, it would be slow).
+Ie. all parentheses, brackets, and braces within a pair of pragmas must be balanced (there is no lint for that, it would be too slow and it would duplicate work of the analyzer).
 1. Pragma enclosed spans can be nested, but for now there is no lint whether inner span will ever activate.
 If sponors came, such lint could be made.

 ### Stay modest

-With retarget's flags/knobs/knob-variants limit being 7:7:6, respectively, you can still produce over 15 millions of distinct code configurations. **Don't do that!**.
+With retarget's flags/knobs/knob-variants limit being 7:7:6, respectively, you can still produce over 15 millions of distinct code configurations.

 1. Thinking two to three flags is somehow manageable.
 Thinking three-to-five knob \#cases is somehow manageable.
 Anything more **is not**.
 1. Do not sprinkle your source file with dozens of pragmas.
 The `retarget` parser will understand the flow, humans will not.
 Single knob, plus single if/else nested spans (or vice-versa) per file are ok.
 Five nested knobs filled with ifs will shot off all your legs soon.